recetasdemama/wordpress/wp-content/plugins/easy-adsense-lite/readme.txt

 = What are the different versions of the plugin? =

-Easy AdSense is the freely distributed version of a premium plugin.
-The [Pro version](https://buy.thulasidas.com/easy-adsense "Pro version of the Easy AdSense plugin") gives you more benefits -- lets you activate a filter to ensure that your ads show only on those pages that seem to comply with Google AdSense policies.
+Easy Plugin for AdSense is the freely distributed version of a premium plugin.
+The [Pro version](https://buy.thulasidas.com/easy-adsense "Pro version of the Easy Plugin for AdSense plugin") gives you more benefits -- lets you activate a filter to ensure that your ads show only on those pages that seem to comply with Google AdSense policies.
 It also lets you specify a list of computers where your ads will not be shown, in order to prevent accidental clicks on your own ads -- one of the main reasons AdSense bans you.
 These features will minimize your chance of getting banned.
 The Pro version costs $4.95, and is appropriate if you expect to make more than $100 of ad revenue from your site.

 = How can I contact the plugin author if I need help? =